ThomasByr/galapsbs/README.md

 > **Warning**
 > This repo is supposed to be private.
 It could leave this state though for showcase purposes.
 If you ever get access to it please do not steal all the hard work !
-> We are also _temporarily_ closing pushes to the `gh-pages` branch to help with secrets.
+> We are definityvely closing maintenance for this App.
+This repo will be archived soon.

 This repo contains all the source code and assets of the 2023 Gala Web App hosted by [Télécom Physique Strasbourg](https://www.telecom-physique.fr/).
 There are two (main) branches here :

 - `master` which holds the said source code
 - `gh-pages` which is an _up-to-date_ clone of the [`./build/web`](build/web/) folder

 Normally, you would find a release version of the web app running by [galapsbs.fr](https://galapsbs.fr) hosted by [ionos](https://www.ionos.com/).
-Alternatively, find a local version running by [Github Pages](https://thomasbyr.github.io/galapsbs/) (removed for now, waiting for Flutter GitHub actions).
+Alternatively, find a local version running by [Github Pages](https://thomasbyr.github.io/galapsbs/).

 ## 👩‍🏫 Usage